dasaed/python-basics/flask/README.md

         ├── __init__.py     # Allows us to conver this folder into a python package ├── auth.py         # For authentication
         ├── models.py       #
-        ├── static          # For static HTML files ├── templates       # For HTML content to dynamically load on all pages.
-Useful for headers, footers, and other website-like elements
+        ├── static          # For static content, such as images, videos, even some JavaScript, etc.
+        ├── templates       # For the HTML content that will be dynamically loaded on our pages.
+        |                   # Useful for headers, footers, and other website-like elements
         └── views.py        # Main views, or URLs endpoints, for the front-end of the website
 ```